w3f/polkadot-wiki/docs/general/faq.md

 For more information on the Polkadot roadmap please visit the [official Polkadot website](https://polkadot.network/technology/#roadmap).

+## Consensus

+### Why do we need Consensus?

+Consensus is a method for coming to agreement over a shared state.
+In order for the state of the blockchain to continue to build and move forward, all nodes in the network must agree and come to consensus.
+It is the way that the nodes in a decentralized network are able to stay synced with each other.
+Without consensus for the decentralized network of nodes in a blockchain, there is no way to ensure that the state one node believes is true will be shared by the other nodes.
+Consensus aims to provide the _objective_ view of the state amid participants who each have their own _subjective_ views of the network.
+It is the process by which these nodes communicate and come to agreement, and are able to build new blocks.

+### What are PoW and PoS?

+Proof of Work (PoW) and Proof of Stake (PoS) have been inaccurately used as short hand to refer to consensus mechanisms of blockchains, but that does not capture the full picture.
+PoW is the method for agreeing on a block author and part of the fuller [Nakamoto consensus](../learn/learn-consensus.md#nakamoto-consensus) that also encompasses a chain selection algorithm (longest chain rule in Bitcoin).
+Similarly, PoS is a set of rules for selecting the validator set and does not specify a chain selection rule or how a chain might reach finality.
+PoS algorithms have traditionally been paired with an algorithm for coming to Byzantine agreement between nodes.
+For example, [Tendermint](../learn/learn-comparisons-cosmos.md) is a practical Byzantine fault tolerant algorithm that uses PoS as its validator set selection method.

+### Why not Proof of Work?

+Although simple and effective in coming to a decentralized consensus on the next block producer, proof of work with Nakamoto consensus consumes an incredible amount of energy, has no economic or provable finality, and has no effective strategy in resisting cartels.

 ## Validators

 ### How do I apply to be a validator?